Why supernovia?

 Nevertheless I figured I might as well go bigger and better, so I wrote back saying I’d be his SuperNova.
 He corrected me, explaining that the “i” in novia made it mean “girlfriend”.
 We had a good laugh about my mistake and the name SuperNovia stuck.
 So I made that my email address, my forum nickname, and I even made a website about waiting for a missionary.

+I married this paperboy of mine shortly after he came home.
+But I have to let go of the super marriage fantasy.
+I’m realizing life doesn’t have to be this big perfect fairy tale, or comic book as the case may be.
 And really, who needs to build their entire identity around their feelings for someone else?
 Remember the song “Landslide” by Fleetwood Mac, covered nicely by Smashing Pumpkins and later slaughtered by the Dixie Chicks?

 “I’ve been afraid of changing Cause I’ve built my life around you.”

-Your story reminds me of a cute children’s book with a great message.
+1. Your story reminds me of a cute children’s book with a great message.
 It’s called "Fanny’s Dream" by Caralyn and Mark Buehner.
 You really should read it.
 You can check it out at the library.
 I liked it so much I bought it.

 Like